cdebacco/MP_EDP/bench_edp/README.txt

 For a beta version of the code please contact: cdebacco@santafe.edu Eventually it will be uploaded to github...

-This dataset can be found at:
-http://becool.info.ucl.ac.be/lsgraph
+The original source of this dataset is: http://becool.info.ucl.ac.be/lsgraph

 under "lsgraph_bench_edp.zip".
 Thanks to Pham Quang Dung.